For instructor materials including Power Points, Answers to Clinical Encounter Questions, please contact firstname.lastname@example.org.

 Invasive fungal diseases are broadly categorized as either primary or opportunistic mycoses.
 Primary invasive fungal diseases develop following exposure to fungal spores or conidia in the soil that, when disturbed, can become aerosolized and inhaled leading to infection, even in an immunocompetent patient exposed to a sufficient inoculum.
 Because these fungi are in specific soil types in select geographic areas, they are also referred to as endemic fungi.
 In the United States, three species (Histoplasma capsulatum, Blastomyces dermatitidis, and Coccidioides immitis/Coccidioides posadasii) account for most of these infections (see Table 84–1).

-In contrast, opportunistic fungal diseases are most frequently encountered in the setting of compromised host immune defenses, and are caused by a wider spectrum ...
+In contrast, opportunistic fungal diseases are most frequently encountered in the setting of compromised host immune defenses, and are caused by a wider spectrum of less virulent fungal species that rarely cause infection ...